 teniposide - injection, Vumon (cont.)

 SIDE EFFECTS: See also Warning section.Nausea, vomiting, diarrhea, drowsiness, and pain/redness at the injection site may occur.
 Nausea and vomiting can be severe.
 In some cases, your doctor may prescribe medication to prevent or relieve nausea and vomiting.
 Eating several small meals, not eating before treatment, or limiting activity may help lessen some of these effects.
 If these effects persist or worsen, tell your doctor or pharmacist promptly.Temporary hair loss may occur.
 Normal hair growth should return after treatment has ended.Many people using this medication may have serious side effects.
 However, your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 To lower your risk of serious side effects, your doctor will follow your condition closely and order lab tests.Pain or sores in the mouth and throat may occur.
 Brush your teeth gently/carefully, avoid using mouthwash that contains alcohol, and rinse your mouth frequently with cool water mixed with baking soda or salt.
-It may also be best to eat soft, moist foods.Tell your doctor immediately if any of these unlikely but serious side effects occur: dizziness/fainting, bloody/black/tarry stool, unusual weakness/tiredness, coughing up blood.Tell your doctor immediately if any of these rare but very serious side effects occur: severe abdominal pain, slow/shallow breathing, mental/mood changes (e.g., confusion, difficulty staying awake).A very serious allergic reaction to this drug is unlikely.
-However, seek immediate medical attention if you notice any of the following symptoms of a serious allergic reaction: fast/irregular heartbeat, flushing of the face, rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing, fever/chills.This is not a complete list of possible side effects.
+It may also be best to eat soft, moist foods.Tell your doctor right away if you have any serious side effects, including: headache, dizziness/fainting, bloody/black/tarry stool, unusual weakness/tiredness, coughing up blood, severe abdominal pain, slow/shallow/rapid breathing, mental/mood changes (e.g., confusion, difficulty staying awake).A very serious allergic reaction to this drug is unlikely.
+However, get medical help right away if you notice any of the following symptoms of a serious allergic reaction: fast/irregular heartbeat, flushing of the face, rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing, fever/chills.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Report Problems to the Food and Drug Administration